+Inspiring You to Develop Opportunities Through

 *Preparing a proposal for a book on developing and completing volunteer-driven community-based projects and am beginning to seek a publisher

 With Licia Wells, as a San Francisco Department of Public Works Street Parks Program steward for the Hidden Garden Steps project in San Francisco's Inner Sunset District after serving as one of three project co-chairs

-On the New Media Consortium Horizon Project 2015 Higher Education "Expert Panel" and the Library Edition "Expert Panel"; previous efforts included working with New Media Consortium staff to produce the NMC Horizon Report: 2013 Higher Education Edition released in February 2013, and a new NMC advisory board that helped create the organization's first Technology Outlook>Community, Technical, and Junior Colleges 2013-2018 report.
+On the New Media Consortium Horizon Project 2015 Higher Education "Expert Panel" and the Library Edition "Expert Panel"; previous efforts included working with New Media Consortium staff to produce the NMC Horizon Report: 2011, 2012, 2013, and 2014 Higher Education editions, and a new NMC advisory board that helped create the organization's first Technology Outlook>Community, Technical, and Junior Colleges 2013-2018 report.
 I also participated in the 2013 New Media Consortium Horizon Project Summit>The Future of Education held in Austin, Texas, and the 2014 Horizon Project Wiki-Thon; and 2015 New Media Consortium Horizon Project Retreat in Austin.

 *Assisting a variety of clients and colleagues in exploring and using innovations in blended (onsite-online) learning and personal learning networks with social media and other platforms, including through massive open online courses (MOOCs), through virtual office hours in online courses, and as an onsite social media instructor